|

 cDNA archive is generated from each

-sample, which can be
+sample, which can

 regenerated indefinitely for further expression analysis.